Keep Dentures Secure with Implant Supported Dentures

 Our expert team of Dublin dentists will secure your smile with the help of implant supported dentures

-Why a denture instead of fixed porcelain teeth?
+Why should I get dentures instead of fixed porcelain teeth?

-Many people do not like the idea of a denture because it is removable, but it offers some advantages over fixed implant teeth:
+Many people do not like the idea of dentures because they are removable, but a supported denture offers some advantages over fixed dental implants, such as:

-- Better cosmetics, particularly when a lot of the gum and bone has shrunk away
+- Better cosmetically, especially in cases where a lot of gum or bone has receded

 - Easier to clean and maintain